kyma-project/website/content/blog-posts/2022-03-25-release-notes-2.1/index.md

 - All dashboards were adjusted to the metric changes coming with the major upgrade of kube-state-metrics.
 - The dashboards tagged as `kubernetes-mixins` were updated to the latest available version from the community.
 - `node-exporter` and Prometheus dashboards were replaced by the version provided by the community.
-- The Kyma `frontends` and `backends` dashboards were removed, as they had no additional value to existing dashboards.
+- The Kyma `frontends` and `backends` dashboards were removed, as they had no additional value to the existing dashboards.
 - The Kyma `Controllers` dashboards were revamped to have relevant reconciliation metrics included, and they were rolled out to all Kyma controllers.

 ### The `alertmanager` chart revamped

-The Kyma `alertmanager` chart, which is a sub-chart of the monitoring component, was refactored more heavily.
+The Kyma `alertmanager` chart, which is a sub-chart of the Monitoring component, was refactored more heavily.
 Mainly, we tried to remove customizations that were in contrast to the available community chart, to simplify future updates.

 With that, the following changes were applied: